Laragear/SubscriptionsDemo/README.md

 use Laragear\Subscriptions\Models\Plan;
 use Laragear\Subscriptions\Models\Subscription;

-$plan = Plan::find(2);
+$plan = Plan::find('b6954722...');

 $new = Change::to(Subscription::find('bc728326...'), $plan);
 ```

+> **Warning**
+>
+> Changing a Subscription to another Plan creates a new Subscription.
+It doesn't change the current Subscription.

 ## Capabilities

 Subscriptions and Plans contain capabilities.
-This is copied directly from the Plan itself, and allows checking if an entity has certain power to do in your app.
+This is copied directly from the Plan itself, and allows checking if an entity has certain power to do something in your app.

 You can check capabilities using `capability()` which returns the value of the capability.
 It also accepts a default value to return if the capability doesn't exist.